The Notice of Experience Rating Charges shows unemployment insurance (UI) benefits:

 Review these notices carefully because these charges could increase your UI rate in future years.

 Non-profit organizations, government entities and Indian tribes that have chosen the benefit reimbursement option should review the Notice of Benefit Reimbursement Charges to ensure:

-Q: The employee left my company some time ago under conditions that should disqualify the employee from receiving benefits.
-Why is there a charge to my account?
+Q: Why is there a charge to my account?
+An employee left my company some time ago under conditions that should disqualify them from receiving benefits.

-A: A claimant's eligibility to receive benefits is based solely on the reason for separation from the last employer the claimant had prior to the filing of the claim.
-If you were not the claimant's last employer prior to the filing of the claim your account is chargeable.
+A: We base a claimant’s eligibility to receive benefits on the reason for separation from the last employment prior to filing the claim.

 Q: This employee did not work for me long enough to qualify for UI benefits.
 Why is there a charge to my account?

 A: The claimant had other employment that was also used to establish the valid claim.
 The last employer the claimant worked for, before filing a claim for benefits, is charged for the first seven weeks of benefits paid to the claimant.
 The remaining weeks of benefits charged to employers are prorated among all of the base period employers the claimant worked for.

 Q: The claimant only worked for us on a part-time basis.
 Why is there a charge?

 A: The law does not distinguish between full-time, part-time, seasonal, probationary or temporary employment for UI purposes.